top of page

 • Jan 27

-• 3 min read
+• 4 min read

-Updated: 2 days ago
+Updated: 4 days ago

 In the blink of an eye, my life shattered.

+I am a hardworking mother to a three-year-old girl who is my entire world.
+I lived with my daughter, my mother, and our dog, believing I had a solid foundation beneath me.
+But during a severe alcohol-related episode, my then-husband—the father of my child—forced us out of our home.
 In a single day, I found myself without a roof over my head and without a support system in this city.
 My employer stepped in to pay for one week in a hotel.
 It was there, sitting in a small room filled with fear and desperation, that I realized I had to rebuild from nothing.

 The First Step Toward Hope

 While searching for a lifeline, I heard about the Ohio Hispanic Coalition and their Soy Latina program.
 I remember that first phone call vividly.
 I poured out my heart, explaining how lost and alone I felt.
 I didn't even know where the first step was, let alone the path to a new life.
+But for the first time in a long time, I felt a shift.
+I felt seen.
+I felt heard.

 The advocates at Soy Latina didn't just see a "case number"; they saw a woman in pain who needed a community.
 I often call them my "Guardian Angels."
 In that moment of relief, I started to believe—truly believe—that I could move forward.